Salomon Adv Skin 12 Running Hydration Vest Review

 Included hydration: Yes, 2 soft flasks 500 ml included

-Hydration bladder compatible: Yes, compatible with 1.5l bladder, includes insulation sleeve
+Hydration bladder compatible: Yes, compatible with 2L bladder; no longer includes insulation sleeve

 Women's-specific fit available: Yes